-Since 2000, the unemployment rate in Kitsap County has tended to be very similar though slightly lower than Washington State, with only a few years in which Kitsap's rate was higher than the state's (Figure 16).8 In 2017, the estimated county rate (4.9%) was marginally above the state (4.8%), for the second year in a row.
+Since 2000, the unemployment rate in Kitsap County has tended to be very similar to Washington State's unemployment rate, with only a few years in which Kitsap's rate was higher than the state's (Figure 16).8 In 2018, the estimated county rate (4.6%) was marginally above the state rate (4.5%) for the third year in a row.
 Both the Kitsap and state rates have been declining from their peaks in 2010.